 Dr. Shirley Jülich

-Founding Member, Executive Member
+Founding Member, Trustee

 Dr Shirley Jülich is a Senior Lecturer in the School of Health and Social Services, Massey University, Albany.
 Shirley’s PhD investigated the complex relationship between the criminal justice system, restorative justice, and child sexual abuse from the perspective of adult survivors of child sexual abuse.
 Following the completion of her PhD her research interests have continued to focus on the intersection of gendered violence, recovery, and justice, including the economic consequences this has for victim-survivors, offenders, their families and the broader society.
 Shirley has remained active in community practice in both the restorative justice and sexual violence sectors.
 She was a member of Te Oritenga, the first restorative justice provider group in New Zealand and is a founding member of Project Restore.